Make A Donation to the Scholarship Fund

 Mia Picchietti is a member of the Class of 2024 at Pope John Paul II High School and a graduate of St. Joseph School.
 She likes to play tennis, run, listen to music, and learn about different parts of the world.
 She has five older brothers, all of them are over the age of 18.
 She grew up in the suburbs of Chicago, but the family moved to the Nashville area about five years ago.
 She plans to be an environmental engineer.
 "I want to partake in restoring God's creation back to health," she said.

-Isabella Matthew is a member of the Class of 2026 at Father Ryan High School and a graduate of Christ the King school.
+Isabella Mathew is a member of the Class of 2026 at Father Ryan High School and a graduate of Christ the King school.
 She is part of the centennial class of Father Ryan.
 Her family has also attended the high school for 3 generations.
 Though only in her freshman year, she has already met numerous personal goals.
 She is taking Honors Biology and Algebra and is part of several clubs: Theater, American Sign Language and Dungeons & Dragons.
 She looks forward to a high school experience filled with spiritual reflection, social growth and academic success.

 Our Scholarship History